 Standard of living and quality of life need not be opposites.
 But experience teaches that the more one attaches importance to outward appearances, the more one usually impoverishes the inner life, of which one therefore does not speak.

 Quality of life is also expressed outwardly, through a healthy and natural way of life, the sensible use of one's life forces and the renunciation of all addictive substances, the preference for a quiet way of life in modesty and with self-control.
-For this one does not need a God and certainly not wars waged in his name.
+For this, one does not need a God and certainly not wars waged in his name.
 He who is truly connected with nature and knows it in all its diversity and vastness does not feel himself to be the centre of creation.
 He knows that he is only a tiny blob of protein in the infinity of the universe.

 To this, Walter says, mutatis mutandis:

-"Not only the outer world (which is the subject of this book) to which we belong with our body and which we explore with our thinking faculty, but also the other side of man, his inner world, which is not subject to logic, for which various complicated terms are used by philosophers, but which is commonly called "soul", opens up to him.
+"Not only the outer world (which is the subject of this book) to which we belong with our body and which we explore with our thinking intelligence, but also the other side of man, his inner world, which is not subject to logic, for which various complicated terms are used by philosophers, but which is commonly called "soul", opens up to him.
 This cannot be put into words, nor can it be proved.
 To profess it is an act of free choice on the part of each individual, without which there is no true freedom for man.
 Only it gives him independence from the judgment of others and thus inner security, calm and serenity, and inner cheerfulness.
 It is not a question of this world or the next.
 The Absolute knows no boundaries.
 It is within us and also outside us.
-This is the most important conclusion for the youth searching for the meaning of life, the result of a long life dedicated to the exploration of the living all over the earth, a life full of miracles, in an age that does not believe in miracles and has lost touch with the center of all things.
-One must always swim against the polluted current until one reaches the pure source that comes from the depths" (► Walter 1989: "Confessions of an Ecologist").
+This is the most important conclusion for the youth searching for the meaning of life, the result of a long life dedicated to the exploration of the living all over the Earth, a life full of miracles, in an age that does not believe in miracles and has lost touch with the center of all things.
+One must always swim against the polluted or dirty current until one reaches the pure source that comes from the deep" (► Walter 1989: "Confessions of an Ecologist").